semigroups/Semigroups/README.md

 * locate the `pkg` directory of your GAP directory, which contains the directories `lib`, `doc` and so on.
 Move the directory `semigroups-x.x.x` into the `pkg` directory.

-* from Version 3.0.0, it is necessary to compile the [Semigroups](https://gap-packages.github.io/Semigroups) package.

-* inside the `pkg/semigroups-x.x.x` directory, type
+* from version 3.0.0, it is necessary to compile the [Semigroups](https://gap-packages.github.io/Semigroups) package.
+To do this, inside the `pkg/semigroups-x.x.x` directory, type
     * `./configure`
     * `make`

     Further information about this step can be found in manual section entitled "Compiling the kernel module"

 * start GAP in the usual way.